akmed772/dosvax/README.md

 ### Version History

+* Build 4483PS12 (2023/12/15)
+  - Fix following issues to improve emulation in AX mode
+    - EGA registers were not readable.
+Original EGA's registers are not readable, but Super EGA's are readable.
+    - The bit 6 of RMOD2 (Select Blink or Intensity) register didn't work.
+    - Scancodes of some JP specific keys were changed by the keyboard controller when the Keyboard BIOS was in the US mode.
+The entire operation should be done by the Keyboard BIOS.
+    - Set FFh at C8000-DFFFFh to use it as either EMS memory or UMB.
+    - Added a resolution to support a mouse correctly when the video mode is 52h or 53h (JEGA graphics mode).
+  - Following changes to improve emulation in PS/55 mode
+    - Set the segment address of Extended BIOS Data Area at the highest memory under 640k, and adjust size of DOSBox MCB.
+    - Set the BIOS signature to run the BASIC interpreter of DOS J5.0x/V.
+    - Add a key bind for NumLock.(But the real IBM 5576-00* keyboards bind NumLock to Shift + ScrollLock.)
+    - Change video mode determination for color graphics mode in DOS K3.x.
+  - Merge changes from DOSBox SVR r4481 to r4483.
 * Build 4481PS11 (2023/12/04)
   - Add the PS/55 Monochrome Monitor mode (machine=svga_ps55mono).
   - Add Font ROM dump utility (getfps5.com) for PS/55 machines and its loader for the emulator.